IBM-Blockchain-Identity/verify-creds-samples/README.md

 - `SCHEMA_TEMPLATE_PATH`: The path to a JSON file describing the credential schema for the issuer.
 This parameter is configured in the Docker image file for each sample issuer and describes the locations of the driver's license, employment badge, and bank account schema files.
-- `ACCEPT_INCOMING_CONNECTIONS`: A toggle that causes the sample app to pole for incoming connection offers and accept them.
-This is the mechanism that allows BBCU to connect to Gov DMV and IBM HR in order to get a list of credential schemas when `SIGNUP_PROOF_PROVIDER === 'account'`.
 - `ADMIN_API_USERNAME`: The username to use to protect the admin UI/API.
 If this and `ADMIN_API_PASSWORD` are left blank, the admin panel will not be protected by authentication.
 - `ADMIN_API_PASSWORD`: The password to use to protect the admin UI/API.